Community Engagement

 - Planning creative heritage experiences and volunteer engagement opportunities

-- Writing fully evidenced Activity and Community Engagement Plans
+- Writing fully evidenced Activity Plans/Statements and Audience Development Plans

 - Reviewing and refocusing existing engagement planning